 I have been rejected before interview can I apply again next year?

 We welcome applications from candidates on a second occasion with certain criteria.
-Please read the admissions policy on repeat applications http://go.qub.ac.uk/med-adm-policy
+Please read the admissions policy on applicants applying for a second time http://go.qub.ac.uk/med-adm-policy

 Where will I get feedback ?